ihor-drachuk/params-interceptor/README.md

   - [x] Env. variables
 - [ ] Configuration
   - [x] Logs location
+  - [ ] Better handling of multiple instances
   - [ ] Selection of what to log
   - [ ] Auto-modify params passed
     - [ ] Add
     - [ ] Replace
     - [ ] Remove
   - [ ] Auto-handle data in params
-    - [ ] Log files content which are specified by parameter
+    - [ ] Log content of files which are specified by parameters